bhadramenon/OWASP-Cross_Site_Scipting-XSS/Reflected-XSS.md

 ### Why it matters
-Reflected XSS can be dangerous because a user may click a crafted link and unknowingly run attacker-controlled JavaScript in their browser.
+Reflected XSS can be dangerous because a user may click a crafted link and unknowingly run attacker controlled JavaScript in their browser.

 This can affect user data, page behavior, and trust in the application.